 - a.
 An employee, officer or trustee who is contacted by a Lobbyist shall make a contemporaneous record of such Contact on a form including the day and time of the Contact, the identity of the Lobbyist and a summary of the substance of the Contact.
 The employee, officer or trustee shall notify and deliver the completed form to the General Counsel. - b.
-The General Counsel shall prescribe such form to be used by all employees, officers and trustees to record such lobbying Contacts under this Policy.
+The General Counsel shall prescribe such form to be used by all employees, officers and trustees to record such lobbying Contacts under these Guidelines.
 (Attachment 4) - c.
-Upon receipt of a record of Contact, the General Counsel shall maintain or cause to be maintained such record for a period of not less than seven (7) years in a filing system that is indexed or otherwise organized in a manner in which such records are readily identifiable and referenced to LIPA decisions regarding (a) the adoption or rejection of any rule or regulation by LIPA and (b) the outcome of any ratemaking proceeding by LIPA.
+Upon receipt of a record of Contact, the General Counsel shall maintain or cause to be maintained such record for a period of not less than seven (7) years in a filing system that is indexed or otherwise organized in a manner in which such records are readily identifiable and referenced to UDSA decisions regarding (a) the adoption or rejection of any rule or regulation by UDSA and (b) the outcome of any ratemaking proceeding by UDSA.

-3 Defined terms are in bold.
+&lt;sup>3 Defined terms are in bold.

-4 Officers, directors, trustees, employees, counsels or agents of colleges as defined by New York Education law §2(2) are considered lobbyists for purposes of PAL §2987.
+&lt;sup>4 Officers, directors, trustees, employees, counsels or agents of colleges as defined by New York Education law §2(2) are considered lobbyists for purposes of PAL §2987.

-Any questions regarding this Policy and/or interpretation of this Policy should be directed to LIPA's General Counsel.
+Any questions regarding these Guidelines and/or interpretation of these Guidelines should be directed to UDSA's General Counsel.